firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 822c73956184f694993bede3eb39f959
 ```

-### Logging in as Root
+### Escalating Privileges to Root
-To capture our final flag we'll have to login as `root`.
-Since we have no clues regarding what the password for it
-might be, we must attempt privilege escalation.
-Using [LinEnum][LinEnum], we can scan for possible vulnerabilities in
+Using `LinEnum`, we can scan for possible vulnerabilities in the system that may aide us on escalating our privileges
-the system.
+to `root` so we can access `/root`.

 ```
 $ cd /tmp